 In 2005 Bruandwo changed its name to ALH Group Pty Ltd and the operations of Australian Leisure and Hospitality Group, MGW Hotels and the Hotel interests of the Mathieson family were merged into the ALH Group.

 In early 2006, ALH Group acquired the Taverner Hotel Group (consisting of 33 Hotels).
-ALH Group has also acquired a number of individual hotels and now owns and operates over 294 Venues across Queensland, New South Wales, Victoria, South Australia, Western Australia and Tasmania.
+In 2011 ALH Group acquired 12 hotels in Western Australia from the receivers of the Compass Hotel Group.
+In 2012 ALH Group acquired 29 hotels in New South Wales from the Laundy and Waugh Hotel Groups.
+ALH Group has also acquired a number of individual hotels and now owns and operates over 300 Venues across Queensland, New South Wales, Victoria, South Australia, Western Australia, Northern Territory and Tasmania.